 In reality, Hillbillys in a Haunted House is little more than an Old Dark House thriller.
-This is a genre that was popular on film during the 1920s adapted from various Broadway plays.
+This is a genre that was popular on film during the 1920s having been adapted from various Broadway plays.
 The genre gained a new lease of life in the early 1940s with the success of the Bob Hope comedy remake of The Cat and the Canary (1939) after which most of the popular comics of the era made at least one of these.
-The Old Dark House comedy had fairly much died away by the time of the 1960s but Hillbillys in a Haunted House feels like one of the numerous Bowery Boys Old Dark House comedies – see Spooks Run Wild (1941), Ghosts on the Loose (1943) – uprooted and conducted in colour where the idiots’ usual clownings around have been substituted for country and western songs.
+The Old Dark House comedy had fairly much died away by the 1960s.
+Hillbillys in a Haunted House feels like one of the numerous Bowery Boys/East Side Kids Old Dark House comedies – see Spooks Run Wild (1941), Ghosts on the Loose (1943) – uprooted and conducted in colour where the usual idiotic clownings have been substituted for country and western songs.

 Mostly, the film seems to have been centred around its Country and Western performances.
 The production seems to have operated by a maxim where there has to be a song about every five minutes.
 There is a tv set in the house for the sole reason of having someone turn it on and a performer then appear and sing a song.
 The end of the film consists of the trio making it to Nashville whereupon we are treated to nearly fifteen minutes of singers performing – no less than five songs in a row.
 Of the various performers, who were no doubt big names for the day, the only recognisable name today is that of Merle Haggard who performs two songs throughout.